Tangelo

 The tangelo (/ˈtændʒəloʊ/ TAN-jə-loh, /tæn'dʒɛloʊ/ tan-JEL-oh; C. reticulata × C. maxima or × C. paradisi), Citrus × tangelo, is a citrus fruit hybrid of a Citrus reticulata variety, such as mandarin orange or tangerine, and a Citrus maxima variety, such as a pomelo or grapefruit.
 The name is a portmanteau of 'tangerine' and 'pomelo'.

-Tangelos are the size of an adult fist, have a tart and tangy taste, and are juicy at the expense of flesh.
-They generally have loose skin and are easier to peel than oranges, readily distinguished from them by a characteristic "nipple" at the stem.
+Tangelos are the size of an adult fist, have a tart and tangy taste, and are juicy (with less flesh inside).
+They generally have loose skin and are easier to peel than oranges, readily distinguished from them by a characteristic bump at the stem.
 Tangelos can be used as a substitute for mandarin oranges or sweet oranges.

 Varieties

 Orlando

 The early maturing Orlando tangelo is noted for its rich juiciness, mild and sweet flavor, large size, distinct zesty smell, and flat-round shape without a characteristic knob.
-California/Arizona tangelos have a slightly pebbled texture, vibrant interior and exterior color, very few seeds, and a tight-fitting rind.
 Orlando tangelos are available from mid-November to the beginning of February.
 The tangelo originated as a cross between a Duncan grapefruit and a Dancy tangerine.
 Walter Tennyson Swingle of the United States Department of Agriculture (USDA) is credited with creating the hybrid in 1911.
 When the Orlando tangelo was first cultivated, it was known by the name Lake tangelo.
 The trees of this variety grow to a large size and are easily recognized by their cup-shaped leaves.
 Orlando tangelos are recognized as one of the more cold-tolerant varieties.
-Northern Florida grows significantly fewer tangelos, but they are much sweeter due to climate.

 Minneola

 The Minneola tangelo (also known as the Honeybell) is a cross between a Duncan grapefruit and a Dancy tangerine and was released in 1931 by the USDA Horticultural Research Station in Orlando.
 It is named after Minneola, Florida.
 Most Minneola tangelos are characterized by a stem-end neck, which tends to make the fruit appear bell-shaped.
 Because of this, it is also called the Honeybell in the gift fruit trade, one of the most popular varieties.
 Honeybell is sometimes used as unofficial shorthand for premium cultivation.
 Minneolas are usually fairly large, typically 3–3+1/2 in in diameter.
-The peel color, when mature, is a bright-reddish-orange color.
-The rind of the Minneola is relatively thin.
+The peel color, when mature, is a bright-reddish-orange color, and the rind of the Minneola is relatively thin.
 Minneolas peel rather easily and are very juicy.
 The Minneola is not strongly self-fruitful, and yields will be greater when interplanted with suitable pollenizers such as Temple tangor, Sunburst tangerine, or possibly Fallglo tangerine.
 It tends to bear a good crop every other year.
-In the Northern Hemisphere the fruit matures in the December–February period, with January being the peak.